Have you ever cried tears of frustration in your trailer after a run, knowing deep down that you had the potential to

 After years of hard work and dedication, do you still experience the painful disappointment of clocking a second (or more) off?

-I’m Heather Smith, and I help barrel racers WIN - in the arena and in LIFE, through one-of-a-kind resources for developing educated, confident, high-achieving equine athletes.
+I’m Heather Smith, and I help barrel racers WIN - in the arena and in LIFE, with one-of-a-kind resources for developing educated, confident, high-achieving equine athletes.

 Starting at a young age, my need for speed was evident.
 It was all fun and games until my pony randomly delivered that speed at inopportune times without regard to my wishes.

 Another day, another runaway…